Water Year 2024 Groundwater Allocations

 WEBINAR RECORDING & SLIDES

-The Greater Kaweah GSA has hosted two informational Groundwater Pumping Cap Webinars.
-Access the webinar recordings and presentation slides below.
+The Greater Kaweah GSA has hosted three informational Groundwater Allocation Webinars.
+Access the webinar recordings below.

 December Webinar Recording and Slides: